Tangany/Wallet-as-a-Service/README.md

 Our API can be integrated into existing systems to allow businesses to interact with multiple blockchains such as Ethereum, EOS and Bitcoin without worrying about complex technical and security-related aspects of the blockchain technology.

+## Private key storage
+We are using a Hardware Security Module (HSM) that provides the highest security standard for private key storage solution.

+## API
+Our well documented API helps you to create blockchain based applications.

+## Customized implementations
+Every business has their own requirements.
+We offer different customizing options for smart contracts or other blockchain features.

+## Multiple blockchains
+We are focused on the most important blockchains for cryptocurrencies and smart contracts: Bitcoin, Ethereum and EOS.

 ***
 <div align="center">
 <p>